ioanniskousis/private-events/README.md

 ## About The Project

-  The project creates a database which holds 2 tables:
+  The project creates a database which holds 3 tables:
     - Users : Is the table containing the users' data
+      - Fields :
+        - string: name
+        - datetime: created_at
-      - Fields : string: name, datetime: created_at, datetime: update_at
+        - datetime: update_at

     - Events : is the table containing the events' data
+      - Fields:
+        - text: description
+        - string: location
+        - datetime: event_date
+        - integer: user_id
+        - datetime: created_at
-      - Fields: text: description, string: location, datetime: event_date, integer: user_id, datetime: created_at, datetime: update_at
+        - datetime: update_at

       - user_id is the id of the creator user

     - Events_Users : is the Join Table that contains the users' events attendance
+      - Fields :
+        - integer: use_id
-      - Fields : integer: use_id, integer: event_id
+        - integer: event_id

   Constraints for tables are as follows:
   - Users Table
     - name: required

   - Events Table